bitboxer/voebb-ical/README.md

 # Run locally

-To run the server locally you need to follow these steps:
+To run the server locally you need to install node, npm and yarn.
+After that follow these steps:

-* Install node, npm and yarn

 ```
 yarn